TheMaaziPan/mv-crosslinker/readme.md

    - Similarity Threshold: Minimum similarity score (0-10) for categories to be linked
    - Maximum Links Per Category: Limit on links per category

-4. Review the generated cross-links and download the Excel report
+4. Review the generated cross-links in the tabbed interface:
+   - **Cross Links**: View all generated cross-links
+   - **Summary**: See link distribution across categories
+   - **Categories**: Examine link counts by category
+   - **Configure Links**: Manually customize category relationships

+5. Use the interactive configuration options:
+   - Select source and target categories for custom linking
+   - Use the interactive data editor to manually edit any cross-links
+   - Apply your changes to update the final results

+6. Download the Excel report with your customized cross-linking strategy

 ## Data Format